 AASB 16 is first applicable for the year ending 30 June 2020.
-Assets and liabilities are to be reported on the statement of financial position for all leases with a term of more than 12 months, even if they were previously classified as an operating lease.
-Police Super has assessed the impact of the new standard and determined it has no material impact on the Scheme's financial statements.
+Assets and liabilities will be reported on the balance sheet for all leases with a term of more than 12 months, even if they were previously classified as an operating lease.

+The Scheme has no operating leases, and while the Board is in the process of analysing the impact of the new standard on the Scheme, it expects there will be no material impact on the Scheme's financial statements.